Calma glaucoides (Alder & Hancock, 1854 )

 - Glaucoides.
 Derives from Latin “glaucus”, white.
 Meaning “whitish”.

-Because until year 2002 was not described the sympatric species C. gobioophaga with which it can be easily confused, it is possible that reports of C. glaucoides in many geographical areas may also include C. gobioophaga specimens.
-C. glaucoides is a species that has been found in European waters, both Atlantic and Mediterranean, from Norway, British Isles, French Atlantic and Mediterranean coasts, Tenerife (Canary Islands) and Gulf of Naples (Prkić et al., 2014).
-In the Iberian Peninsula it has been found and confirmed in Galicia and Portugal (Calado & Urgorri, 2002) and in Catalonia it has been reported at Es Caials (Cadaqués), Cala Aiguafreda, Calella de Palafrugell, La Galera (Palamós), Sant Feliu de Guixols and Playa del Calafató (L’Ametlla de Mar).
+Until year 2002 the sympatric species C. gobioophaga, with which it can be easily confused, was not described.
+Because of this it is possible that reports of C. glaucoides in many geographical areas may also include C. gobioophaga specimens.
+C. glaucoides is a species that has been found in European waters, from Norway, British Isles, French Atlantic and Mediterranean coasts, Tenerife (Canary Islands) and Gulf of Naples (Prkić et al., 2014).
+In the Iberian Peninsula it has been found and confirmed in Galicia and Portugal (Calado & Urgorri, 2002), in the Andalusian coasts and in Catalonia, where it has been reported at Cadaqués, Begur, Calella de Palafrugell, Palamós, Sant Feliu de Guixols and L’Ametlla de Mar.

 | : OBIS|